joagre/ratatoskr/ideas/r.md

 There are most likely other elements that you might miss as well.

-## Overall Structure
+## Overall structure

-A Satie file has a `.sa` suffix and constitute a Satie *module* with the same name as the basename of its filename.
-Why make it more complicated?
-A satie file starts with a number of import statements which are followed by a mix of `enum`, `interface`, `struct` and `fn` (function) definitions (in any order).
+A Satie file is identified by a `.sa` suffix and constitutes a Satie *module* named after the basename of its filename.
+Why complicate things?
+A Satie file begins with a series of import defintions, followed by a mix of `enum`, `interface`, `struct`, and `fn` (function) definitions, which can be arranged in any order.

-`struct`, `enum`  and `interface` definitions are **only** allowed on the top level of a module.
-Function definitions can be nested arbitrarily within other function definitions though.
+`struct`, `enum`, and `interface` definitions are **only** permitted at the top level of a module.
+However, function definitions can be nested within other function definitions freely.

-A single exported main function must be defined in exactly one of the Satie modules that constitutes an application.
+In a Satie application, exactly one of the Satie modules must define a single exported main function.

 ```
 import std.stdio : writeln